Change your mind? Abortion Pill Reversal Hotline

 3. Location of your pregnancy

+Kansas law requires counseling and informed consent.
 Informed consent includes telling a woman of her right to see ultrasound images of her unborn child at least 30 minutes prior to an abortion and giving a list of providers for free ultrasound services at least 24 hours prior.

 What are the different types of ultrasounds?

 Ultrasound is a type of imaging technology that uses sound waves to create images.
-The sound waves bounce off of your baby’s tissues, fluids, and bones, and the transducer (or wand) then picks up these echos and translates them into the image of your baby you see on the screen.
+The sound waves bounce off of your baby’s tissues, fluids, and bones, and the transducer (or wand) then picks up these echos and translates them into the image of your baby on the screen.
 There are two types of ultrasounds:

 The abdominal ultrasound is a standard procedure that uses a transducer over the abdomen to show the developing baby’s images.